hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-In K8s, a persistent volume (PV) is a piece of storage in the cluster that has been provisioned, either statically by an administer or dynamically using *StorageClasses*.
+In K8s, a persistent volume (PV) is a piece of storage in the cluster that has been provisioned, either statically by an administor or dynamically using *StorageClasses*.
 It provides a way for data to persist beyond the lifecycle of individual Pods.
 PV provides the necessary data persistence for stateful applications, ensuring that they function correctly even in the event of Pod or node failures.
-So it's a key component in managing storage in K8s.
+It's a key component in managing storage in K8s.
 Backing up PVs is then becoming a critical aspect of managing stateful applications in K8s.